X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 | Zero Page       | CPX $44     | 2      | 3      |
 | Absolute        | CPX $4400   | 3      | 4      |

 Compare value in X with given value.
-Apart from the fewer addressing modes, the behavior is the same as with [CMP](#cmp) only using the X register insteaf of A.
+The behavior is the same as with [CMP](#cmp) only using the X register instead of A.

 ### CPY